 When sketching characters with a background in Storyboard Pro, you might find that the outlines of characters clash too much with the outlines of backgrounds and that filling your character's outlines with white or another solid colour would make the panels more legible.
 However, since storyboarding is often a hasty process, you may not have time to fill each drawing you make manually.

-- Select Layer > Generate Auto-Matte.
+In the top menu, select Layer > Generate Auto-Matte.

-- Click OK.
+- Click on OK.

 - Select Edit > Preferences (Windows) or Stage > Preferences (Mac OS X).